 Some states give exemptions to employers that don't have many employees.
 You can check the state's mandatory coverage laws to find out whether you're eligible for an exemption due to the number of employees you have.

 Several states will also exempt family members working for a business owner.
 Immediate family like parents, spouses, and children, may be exempt from coverage if they're not legally considered employees.

 · railroad employees

 · employees of private homes (such as housekeepers)

 If they don't have employees who aren't owners, the majority of states don't require sole proprietors and partnerships to purchase workers comp insurance.
 Business owners can opt to self-insure.

 There are Some small businesses have tried to classify their employees as independent contractors by having them sign a 1099 form.
 In this way, they believe they can avoid having to purchase insurance.
 However, if the state or the IRS becomes aware of this, the business can face both tax penalties and criminal liability.

 Are Your Employees Covered?

 Do you have workers comp insurance?
-If not it’s something you should look into, right a way.
+If not it's something you should look into right way.
 Most states require employers to purchase insurance that protects their employees in the case of workplace injury or illness.
-What coverage is important will depend on the state, where to purchase it and what’s required will vary.
+Depending on the state, where to purchase and what's required will vary.

 If you don't fall under one of the few exemptions for your state, it's time to protect your workers.
 Check out our online quoting tool to get started.